Sustainability

 Recyclable Paper Packaging

 Our mailers/postal boxes come from DS Smith, who have been making sizable efforts towards auditing their supply chain and implementing ecofriendly practices (read their sustainability report here and about their supply chain here).
 Our jewellery boxes come from the the Tiny Box Company and are made from 100% recycled materials, besides being recyclable — except for the non-tarnishing insert in the boxes, which are only recyclable in specialty centers.
-I do hope that everyone is keeping their Lunetas safe in their little boxes though, when not in use :) If I need tape, I always use recyclable washi tapes and kraft tapes.
+We do hope that everyone is keeping their Lunetas safe in their little boxes though, when not in use.
+If I need tape, I always use recyclable washi tapes and kraft tapes.

 See what our packaging looks like here.